Tag: loanword

 En masse

 Word of the Day: En masse The English language has adopted many words and terms from other languages.
 Some have been changed and no longer look or sound like the original language, while others are used in their original form.
 En masse is one of these terms.
-En masse is a loanword from French and…
+En masse is a French loanword used when…

 Joie de vivre

 Word of the Day: Joie de vivre Let’s go, French, shall we?
-English has a lot of French loanwords such as joie de vivre because French has been a significant part of English since William the Conqueror led the Norman invasion of England.
-We also use French phrases as well.
-Our pronunciation of French may…
+English has many French loanwords, such as joie de vivre, because French has been a significant part of English since William the Conqueror led the Norman invasion of England.
+We also use French phrases.
+Our pronunciation of French may not be entirely correct,…